Carl Djerassi: Science-in-theatre

 As in his novels, Djerassi's plays incorporate the life and achievements of (sometimes famous) scientists as well as new scientific technologies.
-The science in his plays is always scientifically plausible although the dramatic personae and locations are fictitious.
+The science in his plays is always scientifically plausible, although the dramatic personae and locations are fictitious.
 By placing scientists and research into dramatic worlds, he raises critical questions about the sciences as cultural systems and looks into internal conflicts and contradictions in science and between scientists.
 The constant competition between them, the need for priority in new scientific discoveries even if the required speed necessitates risky and immoral means, as well as the problematic consequences of new discoveries are important topics of the plays.

-Connected with many of these questions is the role of women in the sciences (including researchers’ wives and female friends).
+Connected with many of these questions is the role of women in the sciences (including researchers' wives and female friends).
 Djerassi's plays recognize the special contributions women make as scientists and to science, both directly and indirectly.
 His female characters are usually depicted as strong and independent, proving a strong impact of feminist thinking on his work.

-Djerassi's plays have found their way into theaters around the globe and have been translated into a large number of European and Asian languages.
-Djerassi repeatedly revised his plays and some of them have different versions and multiple endings (especially "An Immaculate Misconception": the nationalities of the main characters vary, also the endings).
-Where possible, Carl Djerassi also cooperated with directors in the production of dramatic performances.
+Djerassi's plays have found their way into theaters around the globe and have been translated into many European and Asian languages.
+Djerassi repeatedly revised his plays and some of them have different versions and multiple endings (especially An Immaculate Misconception: the nationalities of the main characters vary, also the endings).
+Where possible, Djerassi also cooperated with directors in the production of dramatic performances.
 All of his plays have been published in book form, many of them in a number of languages.
 Some of them can be downloaded from his website.